Elements-Agency/benjaminjyoung/content/story/in-the-dark/index.md

 author: Ben Young
 images: ['painting.jpg']

-buy: In The Dark is available for acquisition as the original watercolor painting or as a high-quality limited reproduction.
-Collectors may choose between owning the one-of-a-kind original or a museum-grade print that preserves the emotional depth and detail of the work.
-Both options offer a meaningful way to bring this powerful and personal piece into your collection.
+buy: While the original watercolor painting 'In The Dark' has been sold, limited edition limited reproductions are still available in various sizes.
+This emotionally resonant piece continues to connect with collectors, and these high-quality prints offer a meaningful way to bring its story into your own space.

 products:
     - id: 746855079